 Practice English to Code

 Next you should run the script with the "english" option so that you drill the inverse operation:

 $ python oop_test.py english

 Remember that these phrases are using nonsense words.
 Part of learning to read code well is to stop placing so much meaning on the names used for variables and classes.
 Too often people will read a word like "Cork" and suddenly get derailed because that word will confuse them about the meaning.
 In the above example, "Cork" is just an arbitrary name chosen for a class.
-Don't put any other meaning into it, and instead treat it like the patterns I've given you.
+Don't place any other meaning on it, and instead treat it like the patterns I've given you.